jakechast/personal_page/README.md

 ### Blog

-You can also write blog posts about your experiences as a PhD student in Pro-AI CDT.
-To create a new post, simply add a .qmd file to the blogposts folder.
+You can also write blog posts about your experiences as a PhD student in the Pro-AI CDT.
+To create a new post, simply add a `.qmd` file to the blogposts folder.
 Follow the sample entries in the folder for guidance on structuring your posts.